Taking an HIV test can be stressful. It focuses your mind on the real risk, however small, that you might be HIV positive.

-- If you paid for sex or were paid for sex.
+- If you paid for sex or were paid to have sex.

 - If you were sexually assaulted.

-An obsessive focus on HIV can lead to psychological problems unconnected with the real risk.
+An obsessive focus on HIV risk can lead to psychological problems unconnected with the real level of risk.

 There is also a concern for current sexual partners.
 If the risk was from a sexual experience outside your main relationship, this may involve changes to your sex life at home to protect your partner until you have your test results.